maxsnew/maxsnew.github.io/content/teaching/eecs-598-fa25/index.md

 ---

 # EECS 598 005: Category Theory for Computer Scientists
-- Lecture: Monday & Wednesday, 2:30-4:30pm, EECS 3427
+- Lecture: Monday & Wednesday, 2:30-4:30pm, Beyster 1620
 - Instructor: [Max S. New][maxsnew]
 - Office: Beyster 4628
 - uniqname: maxsnew
-- Office Hours: Tuesdays 2-5pm or by appointment
+- Office Hours: Tuesdays and Thursdays 3:30-5pm or by appointment
 - [Canvas][canvas]
-- [Piazza][piazza]
-- [Lecture Capture][leccap]

-Category theory is a mathematical theory of structures and transformations.
-While originally developed for applications to pure mathematics, category theory has become a useful tool for studying logic and programming languages.

-The breadth of applications and high level of abstraction can make category theory difficult to approach for those without an extensive mathematical background.
-This course aims to introduce and motivate category theory by focusing on applications in computer science, in particular to logic and programming languages.
+Category theory is an area of abstract algebra that studies structures along with their transformations.
+Categorical structures and universal mapping properties are ubiquitious in mathematics and category theory provides a common language and toolkit that greatly helps to organize mathematical theories.

+This course provides an introduction to category theory, focusing on applications relevant to computer science.
+Specifically we will be focusing on the subfield of _categorical logic_ which applies category theory to the design and analysis of formal logics and programming languages.

-Students are expected to have familiarity with basic notions of programming language theory such as abstract syntax, type systems and some form of formal semantics (operational, axiomatic or denotational).
-Students with a strong math background but minimal programming language background are also welcome to enroll but the focus of the class will be on these computer science applications.
+There are no formal prerequisites for the course, but it would be helpful to have familiarity with basic notions of programming language theory such as abstract syntax, type systems and formal semantics (operational, axiomatic or denotational).
+We will cover the relevant notions in an accelerated fashion in the course.
+Students with mathematical maturity but minimal programming language background are welcome to enroll but should understand the focus of the class will be on these computer science applications.

 ## Learning Objectives